 Learn more | Get AdLock | Get AdGuard |

 If you spend any time online, you know how intrusive ads can be and how much time they can take away from your online experience.
-Both AdLock and AdGuard have plenty to offer, with AdGuard having a slight edge since it includes a blacklisting feature.
-This option allows you always to block ads on specific websites.
+Both AdLock and AdGuard have plenty to offer, with AdGuard having a slight edge due to its inclusion of a blacklisting feature.
+This option allows you to always block ads on specific websites.

 Neither product was able to bypass a paywall, which isn’t unusual.
 These websites want you to spend money to view the content, but this is an option that would be nice to have.

-Otherwise, these two products are equal, with the included features listed.
-As far as bonus features, AdGuard includes parental controls and hiding search queries, while AdLock includes blockers for spyware and social media ads.
+Otherwise, these two products offer comparable base features for a strong ad blocker.
+As for premium features, AdGuard offers parental controls with its Windows app and the ability to hide search queries, while AdLock includes blockers for spyware and social media ads.

 AdLock vs. AdGuard: test results